wprocise/week-3/README.md

-# week-template

-> This is a **TEMPLATE** repository for a weekly content including the lab and coding exercises.
+# Week 3: Basic Pandas

-This week's lab is meant to give you a very basic introduction to the Python coding environment.
+This week is meant to give you an introductory experience with manipulating data.
 In particular, we will focus on the following:

-- JupyterLab and Markdown
-- Variables and Data Types
+- basic data manipulation
+- working with missing data
+- aggregating data
+- basic plotting
-- Operators and Logic
+- EDA
-- Packages, Modules, and Objects

 ## setup

-*(As of April 2025)*

 1. [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository) this repository.
 2. [Create a Codespace](https://docs.github.com/en/codespaces/developing-in-a-codespace/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository) for your repository.
 Use this to view the lab notebook and work on your weekly coding exercise.